Insurance Subsidy Eligibility

 Your premium subsidy will be delayed if you initiated a service credit purchase on or after July 1, 2008 that allows you to qualify for your pension earlier than if you did not make the purchase.

 If a delayed subsidy applies, your subsidy will begin at age 60 or the age you would have been eligible to retire if you had not made the service credit purchase, whichever happens first.
-You can still enroll in the health, prescription drug, dental, and vision insurances before your subsidy is available; however you will have to pay the entire premium until the subsidy begins.
+You can still enroll in the health, prescription drug, dental, and vision insurance plans before your subsidy is available; however you will have to pay the entire premium until the subsidy begins.

 A delayed premium subsidy does not apply if you become eligible for a pension under a duty or nonduty related death or disability provision.